ddemlow/k3s-ansible-hypercore/README.md

         192.16.35.13:
 ```

-If needed, you can also edit `vars` section at the bottom to match your environment.
+If needed, you can also edit `vars` section at the bottom to match your environment... including SC HyperCore host and credentials

 If multiple hosts are in the server group the playbook will automatically setup k3s in HA mode with embedded etcd.
 An odd number of server nodes is required (3,5,7).
 Read the [official documentation](https://docs.k3s.io/datastore/ha-embedded) for more information.